HELLS RACE - Flat Track

 Entrance tickets are 10 euro at the gate.

-Spectators have great overview of the oval, as it is situated in a pit with a complete stand around the whole track, so there is no excuse to stay home!
+Spectators have great overview of the oval, as the sides are raised around the whole track, so there is no excuse to stay home!

 We have a Newbie Class

-where you can try the flat track fun on your old MX, Triumph, Scrambler, street tracker.. if we like your bike.. you’re in!
+where you can try the flat track fun on your old MX, Triumph, Scrambler, Street Tracker... it needs to have that tracker feel... and if we like your bike.. you’re in!
 No specs needed, just unplug your front brake and install a cut off switch (which stalls the bike if you fall) most important is that your bike is in full technical order!
 Or you will not pass scrutineering.
-Go fast, turn left for a chance.
+So go fast, turn left for a chance.

 We are hosting DTRA Hooligan Championship Round 1.

-So get your sportsters ready and tweaked for Hooligan class.
+So get your twins ready and tweaked for Hooligan class.

 We'll start with registrations on February 1st !
 Go to 'Riders Info' page for more details.